wywwzryrrr/cs61b/proj2/gitlet-design.md

 8. `branch [branchname]`: create a new branch with the given name.
 9. `rmbranch [branchname]`: remove the branch with the given name.
 10. `status`: displays what branches currently exist, and marks the current branch with a *.
 Also displays what files have been staged for addition or removal.
-11. `checkout`:  varies depending on user's input.
+11. `checkout`:  varies depending on input.
 + `checkoutFile [filename]`: change the file with the given filename to the version in head commit.
 + `checkoutCommitFile [commitUID, filename]`: change the file with the given filename to the version in the commit of given commitUID.
 + `checkoutBranch [branchname]`: change the CWD to the given branch's version.